 The Guidelines are presented in a tabular form, the tables contain an identification letter indicating tidal constraints followed by a numerical indication of the number of tugs recommended.

 For ports with lock entrances the Guidelines refers to the requirement to enter/leave the locks.
-Further consideration to tug requirement may need to be given depending on berth location, side to, proximity of other berthed vessels and the table in 6.2.
+Further consideration to tug requirement may need to be given depending on berth location, side to, proximity of other berthed vessels.